Gurrt/software-process/assignment-1/cause_1.md

   Contracts that are valued at more than 10 million dollar require a Level III certifcation in risk management.
   Not all contracting officer's representatives, who worked with contracts of this size possesed the required certification.

 * **CMS has not complied with the standards of ethical conduct in atleast one occasion.** In one case, one of the CMS panel members responsible for        awarding a contract had recently worked together with the party that applied for the contract, thus creating a possible conflict of   interests.
-The employee did not raise this as an issue to his supervisor(s) and as such acted in an unethical way.
+The employee did not raise this as an issue to his supervisor(s) and as such acted in conflict with the CMS's ethical code.

 * **Contracting officers did not always prepare contractor past-performance evaluations**.
 Some contracts were not registered at the instituion that keeps